Cremations readied for Thai day care massacre victims

 A clear motive for the killings may never be determined after Panya took his own life, but police say they consider his financial and marital problems, as well as his history of drug use, to be factors.

-Panya was cremated on Saturday in a neighboring province after Buddhist temples in Uthai Sawan province refused to host his funeral, Thai media reported.
+Panya was cremated Saturday in a neighboring province after temples in Uthai Sawan refused to host his funeral, Thai media reported.

 Associated Press writer Kaweewit Kaewjinda in Bangkok contributed to this report.